Suggested readings: Build Countdown Timers in an Email, Best Examples of Countdown Timers in Emails

 3. GIFs of ticking clocks

-The trick they implemented here is the clock arrows moving counterclockwise as if the time was running out.
+The trick they implemented here is the clock arrows moving counterclockwise as if the time were running out.

 All these alternatives are excellent and perform well.
-But our countdown timer can be implemented in just 2 minutes and is websafe, so you don’t have to worry whether it will be correctly displayed on your recipients’ devices.
+But our countdown timer can be implemented in just 2 minutes and is web-safe, so you don’t have to worry about it being displayed correctly on your recipients’ devices.